OSGeo/gdal/doc/source/programs/gdaltindex.rst

     '*' is a wildcard character that matches any number of any characters including none. '?' is a wildcard character that matches a single character.
     Comparisons are done in a case insensitive way.
-    Several filters may be specified
+    Several filters may be specified.

     For example :``-filename_filter "*.tif" -filename_filter "*.tiff"``